MessyaCarment05/ExpenseTrackerCLI/README.md

 ﻿# 📝 Expense Tracker (CLI App)

-**Expense Tracker** is a command-line application (CLI) built with **Golang** to record and manage personal expenses.
+**Expense Tracker** is a command-line application built with **Golang** to record and manage personal expenses.
 It allows you to add, update, edit, and view expenses directly from the terminal.
 All expense data is stored in a **JSON file** so it persists between runs.

 ## ✨ Features
 - **Add Expense** – Add a new expense entry